Calling Your Name (E-Type song)

-"Calling Your Name" is a song by Swedish musician Bo Martin Erik Erikson, known under the pseudonym of E-Type.
-It features backing vocals by Swedish singers Nana Hedin and Jessica Folcker, and is produced by E-Type and Kristian Lundin.
-Released in 1996 as the second single from his second album, The Explorer (1996), it was a hit in several countries, particularly in Sweden where it reached number four.
+"Calling Your Name" is a song by Swedish musician E-Type.
+It features backing vocals by singers Nana Hedin and Jessica Folcker, and is produced by E-Type and Kristian Lundin.
+Released in 1996 by Stockholm Records as the second single from the musician's second album, The Explorer (1996), it was a hit in several countries, particularly in Sweden, where it reached number four.
 The song stayed on the Swedish chart for 8 weeks, from 23 November to 25 January.
-In the UK, it was the first single release by E-Type reaching the top ten in the club charts.
-In the US, the music video of the song aired on MTV and it peaked at number 17 on the Billboard Hot Dance Club Play chart.
+In the United States, the music video of the song aired on MTV and it peaked at number 17 on the Billboard Dance Club Play chart.
 The video featured Swedish actor Per Oscarsson, who plays a priest.

-In 2011 Swedish singer Mikael Wiehe performed a cover of "Calling Your Name", translated to Swedish as "Jag ropar ditt namn" in the Swedish reality television show "Så mycket bättre".
+In 2011, Swedish singer Mikael Wiehe performed a cover of "Calling Your Name", translated to Swedish as "Jag ropar ditt namn" in the Swedish reality television show "Så mycket bättre".

 Critical reception

 Pan-European magazine Music & Media wrote, "The Swedish E-Type comes up with a midtempo dance track.
 The original radio edit is reminiscent of Ace of Base, whereas The Antiloop Garage radio edit delivers more drive."